eliashollstrand/chipkit-dino-runner/README.md

 #### What have we learned?

 We have learned a lot about the $I^2C$ protocol and how to use it to read and write to EEPROM.
 We have gained a better understanding of how to use interrupts to handle user input and update the screen.
 We also improved our debugging skills, as we had to do a lot of it.

+### Installation Guide

+1. Download the files

+2. Download the development environment [MCB32 toolchain](`http://github.com/is1200-example-projects/mcb32tools/releases/`).

+3. Navigate to the folder contining the files inside the MCB32tools terminal.

+4. Connect the ChipKIT uC32 microcontroller along with the Basic I/O Shield.

+5. Compile the program using the command `make` in the terminal.

+6. Install the program on the ChipKit using the command `make install`.
+(Remember to specify the port if it is not working correctly eg. `make install TTYDEV=/dev/cu.usbserial-A503WFGV` or something similar).

+7. Done!
+The game should now be running on the ChipKIT.